smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Data Factory Metadata Demo/readme.md

 ## About

-In this demo I create several pipelines to import text files into a SQL Server database and append all Azure Data Factory metadata from both the text files and the Data Factory pipeline.
+In this demo, I create several pipelines to import text files into a SQL Server database and append all Azure Data Factory metadata from both the text files and the Data Factory pipeline.

 This demo covers the following topics: